GadgetGuidersTechnical fixes & manuals

 For a fraction of the Apple TV's price, the Roku Streaming Stick 4K gets you genuine 4K with Dolby Vision and HDR10+ — full high-end HDR video — in Roku's clean, neutral, ad-light interface that doesn't push one company's services over another.
 It's tiny, powers off the TV, and works the same on any brand of set.

-Who it's for: budget buyers who want 4K Dolby Vision on any TV and don't need Atmos audio or a wired connection.
+Who it's for: budget buyers who want 4K Dolby Vision and Atmos on any TV and don't need a wired connection.

 Which fits you?